Several agencies come together to combat against Paden City’s water crisis

 It has been a growing concern that could have started in 1999.
 But today it has become a issue that citizens are highly concerned about.

-Through my own research and research of others on record I found clear back to 1999 that tetrachloroethylene has been in our drinking water but it wasn’t reported.
-We got our first notice in March of 2019 and then a second Friday of two weeks ago.Tonya Shuler – Paden City Water Crisis, Organizer
+Through my own research and research of others on record I found clear back to 1999 that Tetrachloroethylene has been in our drinking water but it wasn’t reported.
+We got our first notice in March of 2019 and then a second Friday of two weeks ago.Tonya Shuler, Organizer – Paden City Water Crisis

 Concerns began when the numbers started to rise on the markers.
 City officials knew then that they had to start working towards a plan.

-“right now the markers have showed that we are having a higher than usual levels so that is when we started asking for help.
-Those are just markers that let us know that it’s time to start looking to see what we can do and try to eradicate the problem.”Clyde Hochserasser – Paden City, Mayor
+Right now the markers have showed that we are having a higher than usual levels so that is when we started asking for help.
+Those are just markers that let us know that it’s time to start looking to see what we can do and try to eradicate the problem.Clyde Hochserasser, Mayor – Paden City

 And help is what they are searching for.
 They have found help from FEMA, Homeland security clear to local politicians.